tweekmonster/tmux2html/README.md

 - The cursor is not displayed.
 - Basic colors will not match your terminal's configured colors.
 - Animations aren't perfect with a lot of splits and fast resizing.
-- Animations won't capture scrolling the pane's history (selection mode).
+- ~~Animations won't capture scrolling the pane's history (selection mode).~~ Scrolling in the pane's history is now recorded in animations.
-- In animations, a pane is updated with the full pane's content.
+- ~~In animations, a pane is updated with the full pane's content.~~  Only the changed lines are updated on a per-pane basis.
 - Zoomed panes will ruin all the fun.
 - Your imagination :stars: